naiades-jsi/FIWARE-adapter/FIWARE-adapter/download/READEME.md

 An example of configuration file can be seen in ..\config\brailaNoise2182.json

 # Output:
 A component that sends foward downloaded data.
+The following configuration fields are general for all outputs:
+* from_hour: A hour of day in datetime format used to filter samples in combination with to_hour (only sends out samples with timestamps during these hours). (eg. datetime.time(23, 0, 0) -> after 11pm)
+* to_hour: A hour of day in datetime format used to filter samples in combination with from_hour (only sends out samples with timestamps during these hours). (eg. datetime.time(2, 0, 0) -> before 2am)

 1. **Terminal output:** Prints data in terminal.